 Want to cancel your pet insurance policy?
 No worries.

-😊 The good news: You can cancel your pet insurance policy whenever you want.
-The cancellation process and the cost involved depend on when you cancel, but it's fairly straightforward either way.
+😊 The good news: You're free to cancel your pet insurance policy whenever you want.
+The process and cost involved depend on when you cancel, but it's fairly straightforward either way.

 😥 The bad news: You'll be out of pocket for any illness or injuries that befall your pet once it's no longer insured, and the costs can quickly add up.